peterhorsley/unpairall/README.md

 Open in Android Studio and hit build.

 ### Download
-Get it on the Play Store.
+Get it on the <a href="https://play.google.com/store/apps/details?id=com.zornsoftware.unpairall">Play Store</a>.